r-lidar/rlas/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs (only 1 on Windows platforms):
+There were 1 NOTEs (0 on Windows platforms):

-* checking CRAN incoming feasibility ...
-NOTE
-Possibly mis-spelled words in DESCRIPTION:
-  LiDAR (11:101)

-`LiDAR`: is an acronym for 'light detection and ranging'.
-No confusion can happen with this well-known term.

 * checking installed package size ...
 NOTE